Boulder Beach Track: Discover Wildlife and Stunning Coastal Views in Dunedin

 Tramping and Hiking Opportunities

-1. Wear Appropriate Hiking Gear: Sturdy footwear is essential for the mixed terrain, including rocks and creek crossings.
+1. Hiking Gear: Wear sturdy footwear for mixed terrain, including rocks and creek crossings.

-2. Stay Weather Aware: Avoid areas with macrocarpa stands during high winds and watch for slippery spots after rain.
+2. Weather Awareness: Avoid macrocarpa stands during high winds and beware of slippery areas after rain.

-3. Plan for Hazards: Be cautious of cliff edges and ongaonga (stinging nettle) along the track.
+3. Hazards: Stay cautious near cliff edges and watch for ongaonga (stinging nettle) along the path.

-With the right preparation, you'll enjoy a memorable day of tramping and hiking amid Dunedin's breathtaking landscapes!
+With preparation, enjoy a memorable day hiking amid Dunedin’s landscapes and breathtaking coastal scenery.

 Surfing and Water Sports